-Lovisa has achieved rapid growth since it was founded, with revenue growing from \$25.5 million in FY2011 to \$596.5 million in FY2023.
+Lovisa has achieved rapid growth since it was founded, with revenue growing from \$25.5 million in FY2011 to \$698.7 million in FY2024.
 The Group continues to focus on its key drivers to deliver growth in sales and profit.

-Growth pillar Business Strategy Section Strategy Risks Achievements Global expansion 5.2 Continue to leverage current global territories including continued rollout in newer territories and filling remaining gaps in other existing markets Expansion into new global markets Leverage the Company's capital in large international markets Consider franchise partners for selected territories Continue to develop our digital capability and ensure that all markets we trade in have access to a digital sales channel Competition (6.1) Retail environment and general economic conditions (6.2) Failure to successfully implement growth strategies (6.4) Availability of appropriately sized sites in good locations with satisfactory cost structures We were able to accelerate the store opening program during the financial year with net 172 new Lovisa stores (including 210 new and 38 closed stores).
-This included 12 new markets opened during the year across Europe, the Americas, Africa and Asia, with 94 new stores in the Americas region, including our first stores in Mexico, Colombia and Peru, 60 new stores in Europe including our first stores in Italy, Hungary, Romania and a retun to Spain.
-Almost 80% of the store network is now outside Australia.
+Growth pillar Business Strategy Section Strategy Risks Achievements Global expansion 5.2 Continue to leverage current global territories including continued rollout in newer territories and filling remaining gaps in other existing markets Expansion into new global markets Leverage the Company's capital in large international markets Consider franchise partners for selected territories Continue to develop our digital capability and ensure that all markets we trade in have access to a digital sales channel Competition (6.1) Retail environment and general economic conditions (6.2) Failure to successfully implement growth strategies (6.4) Availability of appropriately sized sites in good locations with satisfactory cost structures We continued to grow the store network during the financial year with net 99 new Lovisa stores (including 128 new and 29 closed stores).
+This included 7 new markets opened during the year across Europe, the America Africa and Asia.
 We now have dedicated e-commerce sites across all key markets in which we operate, as well as presence on a number of popular online marketplaces globally.
-Streamline global supply chain 5.3 Streamline and optimise supply base in Asia Optimise air and sea freight whilst maintaining speed to market operating model Ongoing review of size, location and number of warehouses globally to ensure most efficient movement of products to our stores Exchange rates (6.5) Product sourcing or supply chain disruptions Fluctuations in global freight costs as a result of market disruptions experienced by Logistics providers Chinese warehouse operates to support our Asian, Americas and African stores, Australian warehouse to support Australia/ New Zealand, and Poland warehouse operational to support Europe.
-Dedicated warehouses now operational in the UK (3PL), South Africa (3PL), Spain (3PL) and the USA to support e-commerce sales Enhance existing store performance 5.4 Optimise and improve existing store network Continue to target high traffic shopping precincts Judicious pricing Competition (6.1) Retail environment and general economic conditions (6.2) Prevailing fashions and consumer preferences may change (6.6) Global roll-out of in-store piercing service, now including nose piercing We continue to close stores in suboptimal locations Investment in regional support team structures to ensure consistent high quality retail execution Brand proliferation 5.5 Continue to leverage social media to connect with customers and increase brand loyalty Prevailing fashions and consumer preferences may change (6.6) Privacy breaches Continued focus on online execution across all existing markets Presence on online marketplaces in key markets Increased social media engagement Lead and pre-empt trends 5.1 Stay on trend with shifts in jewellery and accessory market Continue to provide a high quality and diverse product offering Prevailing fashions and consumer preferences may change (6.6) Continued strong performance being testament to an ability to identify trends Implementation of Buying teams in the UK and USA to complement central team in Australia
+Streamline global supply chain 5.3 Streamline and optimise supply base in Asia Optimise air and sea freight whilst maintaining speed to market operating model Ongoing review of size, location and number of warehouses globally to ensure most efficient movement of products to our stores Exchange rates (6.5) Product sourcing or supply chain disruptions Fluctuations in global freight costs as a result of market disruptions experienced by logistics providers Chinese warehouse operates to support our Asian, Americas and African stores, Australian warehouse to support Australia/ New Zealand, and Poland warehouse operates to support Europe.
+Since the end of the financial year we have opened a new warehouse in the USA (Ohio to support our American market.
+Dedicated warehouses now operational in the UK, South Africa (3PL), Malaysia and the USA to support e-commerce sales Enhance existing store performance 5.4 Optimise and improve existing store network Continue to target high traffic shopping precincts Judicious pricing Competition (6.1) Retail environment and general economic conditions (6.2) Prevailing fashions and consumer preferences may change (6.6) Global roll-out of in-store piercing service, now including nose piercing and more premium piercing products such as 14 carat gold and diamond studs We continue to close stores in sul optimal locations Investment in regional support team structures and learning and development to ensure consistent high quality retail execution Brand proliferation 5.5 Continue to leverage social media to connect with customers and increase brand loyalty Prevailing fashions and consumer preferences may change (6.6) Privacy breaches Continued focus on online execution across all existing markets Presence on online marketplaces in key markets Increased social media engagement Lead and pre-empt trends 5.1 Stay on trend with shifts in jewellery and accessory market Continue to provide a high quality and diverse product offering • Prevailing fashions and consumer preferences may change (6.6) Continued strong performance being testament to an ability to identify trends Implementation of Buying teams in the UK and USA to complement central team in Australia